NKorea claims no new fever cases amid doubts over COVID data

 “Realistically speaking, hundreds of thousands of daily fever cases becoming zero in less than three months is something impossible,” said Lee Yo Han, a professor at Ajou University Graduate School of Public Health in South Korea.

 Many outside experts earlier worried the North’s outbreak would have devastating consequences because most of its people are believed to be unvaccinated and about 40% are reportedly undernourished.
-But now, activists and defectors with contacts in North Korea say they haven’t heard about anything like a humanitarian disaster happening in the North.
+But now, activists and defectors with contacts in North Korea say they haven’t heard of a humanitarian disaster.
 They say the country’s outbreak has also likely peaked.

 In an indication of an easing outbreak, North Korea this week held massive no-mask public events in its capital, Pyongyang, where thousands of aged Korean War veterans and others gathered from across the country to celebrate the 69th anniversary of the end of the 1950-53 war.
 During an anniversary ceremony, Kim hugged and exchanged handshakes with some veterans before he took group photos with other participants.
 No one wore masks, according to state media photos.